Manisha Shah

-Manisha Shah is an economist, as well as Vice-Chair and Professor of Public Policy at the UCLA Luskin School of Public Affairs.
-She received her PhD in economics from the University of California, Berkeley in agricultural and resource economics in 2006.
-Additionally, she is the Founding Director of the Global Lab for Research in Action, an editor at the Journal of Health Economics as well as a Faculty Research Associate at the National Bureau of Economic Research, a Research Fellow at the Institute for the Study of Labor, and a Faculty Affiliate at the Abdul Latif Jameel Poverty Action Lab.
+Manisha Shah is an American economist who is the Chancellor's Professor of Public Policy at the University of California, Berkeley Goldman School of Public Policy.
+She is a development economist whose primary research and teaching interests lie at the intersection of applied microeconomics, health, and development.
+She is an editor at the Journal of Health Economics and an associate editor at The Review of Economics and Statistics as well as a faculty research associate at the National Bureau of Economic Research, a research fellow at the Institute for the Study of Labor, and a faculty affiliate at the Abdul Latif Jameel Poverty Action Lab.

 Education and career

-Manisha Shah received her B.A. in Economics and Development Studies from University of California at Berkeley in 1995.
-From there she moved to the London School of Economics, completing her Master's degree in Development Studies in 1997.
-She then returned to Berkeley for a M.S. in Agricultural & Resource Economics in 2003, followed by a PhD in Agricultural & Resource Economics in 2006.
+Manisha Shah received her B.A. in economics and development studies from University of California at Berkeley in 1995.
+From there she moved to the London School of Economics, completing her master's degree in development studies in 1997.
+She then returned to Berkeley for a M.S. in agricultural and resource economics in 2003, followed by a PhD in agricultural and resource economics in 2006.

 Following her PhD, Shah was a lecturer in the University of Melbourne Department of Economics from 2006 to 2009.
-In 2009, she moved to UC Irvine as an Assistant Professor, as well as a Visiting Assistant Professor at Princeton University's Center for Health & Wellbeing.
-In 2013, she was hired as an Assistant Professor in UCLA's Department of Public Policy.
-In 2014, she was promoted to Associate Professor, followed by promotion to full Professor in 2018.
+In 2009, she moved to UC Irvine as an assistant professor, as well as a visiting assistant professor at Princeton University's Center for Health & Wellbeing.
+In 2013, she was hired as an assistant professor in UCLA's Luskin School of Public Affairs.
+In 2014, she was promoted to associate professor, followed by promotion to full professor in 2018.
+While at UCLA, she served as vice-chair of the UCLA Department of Public Policy from 2017 to 2020 as well as the founding director of UCLA's Global Lab for Research in Action from 2019 to 2023.

 Research and academic work

 Shah's work has focused on sex work in both developing countries and the United States.
 Her study Risky Business: The Market for Unprotected Sex with Paul Gertler and Stefano Bertozzi was published in 2005 in the Journal of Political Economy.
 The study focused on how beauty and willingness to have unprotected sex affected the bargaining power and earnings of sex workers in Mexico.

 Shah made other contributions to our understanding of beauty's role in the organization of sex markets.
 For instance, in The Prostitute's Allure: The Return to Beauty in Commercial Sex Markets published with Raj Arunachalam in 2012 in B.E.
 Journal of Economic Analysis & Policy, Shah showed further evidence that beauty was economically valued in illicit sex markets in Ecuador and Mexico.

-Her work has also challenged a common claim in economics that female sex workers are compensated relatively well for their low-skilled labor because they are sacrificing value in marriage prospects by engaging in sex work.
-In a 2008 paper in the American Econimc Review: Papers & Proceedings Shah and Arunachalam provide evidence that in a sample of sex workers from Ecuador and Mexico, sex workers were more likely to be married than non-sex workers at younger ages.
+Her work has also challenged a previous claim in economics that female sex workers are compensated relatively well for their low-skilled labor because they are sacrificing value in marriage prospects by engaging in sex work.
+In a 2008 paper in the American Economic Review: Papers & Proceedings, Shah and Arunachalam provide evidence that in a sample of sex workers from Ecuador and Mexico, sex workers were more likely to be married than non-sex workers at younger ages.